wikipathways/docker/README.md

 ```

 # Step 3 - Run the Docker image
 Use 'sudo' if necessary.
 Be sure to use ports 8890:8890 and 1111:1111.
-In this case, we named the container "loadVirtuoso".
+In this case, the container was named "loadVirtuoso".
 Also, this step configures the mapped local folder with the data, which is in this example "/dataload".
 The Docker image used  is bigcatum/wikipathways-virtuoso:develop.
 Do this by entering:
 ```
 sudo docker run -d --env DBA_PASSWORD=dba -p 8890:8890 -p 1111:1111 --name loadVirtuoso --volume `pwd`/dataload/:/database/data/  bigcatum/wikipathways-virtuoso:develop
 ```